gechoe/git-workshop/README.md

 >>>>>>>
 ```

-2. Use the version of the file on the _remote_ repository using `git checkout --theirs`
+Merge Choice 2.
+Use the version of the file on the _remote_ repository using `git checkout --theirs`

 ```
 $ git checkout --theirs hello.txt